2025 SEASON

 Dale Thomas (CCU, Jr, 3B)

-Tyler Johnson (CCU, Sr, DH)Greenville All-Regional Team
+Tyler Johnson (CCU, Sr, DH)All Sun Belt All-Tournament Team

 First Base - Chris Rowan, Jr., Coastal Carolina University